 Lead and copper can enter drinking water, primarily through plumbing materials.
 Exposure to lead and copper may cause health problems ranging from stomach distress to brain damage.
 In 1991, U.S. Environmental Protection Agency (EPA) published a regulation to control lead and copper in drinking water.
 This regulation is known as the Lead and Copper Rule (also referred to as the LCR).
-For additional information on the LCR, visit https://www.epa.gov/dwreginfo/lead-and-copper-rule
+For additional information on the LCR, visit https://www.epa.gov/dwreginfo/lead-and-copper-rule.

-As required by the EPA and the Iowa Department of Natural Resources, the City of Dubuque Water Department conducts an annual lead and copper sampling program to monitor drinking water at customer taps.
+As required by the EPA and the Iowa Department of Natural Resources, the City of Dubuque Water Department conducts a lead and copper sampling program to monitor drinking water at customer taps.
 If lead concentrations exceed an action level of 15 ppb or copper concentrations exceed an action level of 1.3 ppm in more than 10% of customer taps sampled, the City must undertake a number of additional actions to control corrosion.

 Other Concerns